hackclub/hackclub/workshops/dodge/README.md

 }
 ```

 `background()` is a function that sets the appearance of the background.
-Here we're using three arguments to define the RGB values of a color, which will be the background color of our canvas.
+Here we're using three arguments to define the red, green, and blue (RGB) values of a color, which will be the background color of our canvas.
 You can use `background` in some more ways, though, which are detailed in documentation [here](https://p5js.org/reference/#/p5/background).

+I've chosen this dark blue, but you can experiment with the RGB values and choose your own background color.

 Now that we've finished setting up, it's time to add the most important thing to our game: you, the player.

 ### Adding the Player

 So where should we create the player?
-Well, we definitely want to have it when we load the game, so it might make sense to put player creation in setup().
-Let's declare the existence of the player with:
+Well, we definitely want to have it when we load the game, so it might make sense to put player creation in `setup()`.
+Let's first declare the existence of the player at the top of the file with:

 ```js
 var player;
 ```

+This line creates a variable called "player".
+We'll be able to store something in this variable and refer to it later.
+Having this outside of the other functions will allow us to refer to the variable from either function, and anywhere else in the document.
+This is called a global variable, because it's accessible from everywhere.

 And now let's define it into existence.
 We'll need to decide where to place it, and how big it is.
 How about at the bottom, in the middle of the canvas, and say, a 50x50 square?